STAND. COM. REP. NO. 3471

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred H.B.
-No. 2420, H.D.
+Your Committees on Agriculture and Environment and Energy, Economic Development, and Tourism, to which was referred H.B.
+No. 1517, H.D.
 2, entitled:

-"A BILL FOR AN ACT RELATING TO THE HAWAII CIVIL RIGHTS COMMISSION,"
+"A BILL FOR AN ACT RELATING TO COFFEE,"

 The purpose and intent of this measure is to:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2420, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 2420, H.D.
+As affirmed by the records of votes of the members of your Committees on Agriculture and Environment and Energy, Economic Development, and Tourism that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 1517, H.D.
+2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 1517, H.D.
 2, S.D.
-1, and be referred to your Committee on Judiciary.
+1, and be referred to your Committees on Commerce and Consumer Protection and Ways and Means.